microsoft/vscode-docs/docs/remote/containers.md

 If you are remotely running your containers in Docker, you can configure your local `docker` command to connect to the remote machine.
 However, you'll want to take care in ensuring you're authenticating your connection.
 This approach is also generally not recommended outside of development environments.
 You can [read this article](https://www.kevinkuszyk.com/2016/11/28/connect-your-docker-client-to-a-remote-docker-host/) for information on setting this up.

-### What are the connectivity requirements for the Remote Server running in the container?
+#### What are the connectivity requirements for the VS Code Remote Server when it is running in a container?

 The VS Code Remote Server requires outbound HTTPS (port 443) connectivity to `update.code.visualstudio.com` and `marketplace.visualstudio.com`.
 All other communication between the server and the VS Code client is accomplished through an authenticated, random port automatically exposed via the Docker CLI.